Florida Cities Pushing Back Against Lenient Casino Licensing

 Although FL casino operations were once limited to tribal owners, the new compact allows for licensed operators in other states to transfer their slot machine licenses to Florida retail properties that stand at least 15 miles out from the nearest tribal casino.

-As a result of this legislation, many residents are inclined to believe that billionaires Donald Trump and Jeffery Soffer are aiming to open land-based casinos in the state.
+As a result of this legislation, many residents are inclined to believe that billionaires Donald Trump and Jeffery Soffer are aiming to open local casinos in the state of Florida.
 It would be unsurprising to see the two hop on this business venture, as they each have luxurious beach-front properties.

 Donald Trump’s son, Eric, has already expressed the desire to open a casino in Doral.
 In an email exchange with The Washington Post, he remarked that such gaming at the Doral Golf Club would be “unmatched.”